maxglassie/maxglassie.github.io/_posts/2017-06-08-neville-longbottom-leadership-principles.markdown

 It goes like this:

-**"I don't know who among you will be a hero and end up cutting off snakes heads and shit.
+**"I don't know who among you will be a hero and end up cutting off snakes heads and other badassery.
 What I do know is that it is most likely not who I expect it to be.**

 **So the question is how do we create a space where people have the opportunity and the encouragement to grow and contribute?
 My priority as a leader is to create that space where these people potentialities can become real."**